AMSCA provides three scholarships:

 - Eligible recipients are AMSCA members, their spouse, children, grandchildren, nieces, and nephews (extended families to the second generation).

 - Students must have completed two years of undergraduate school OR are participating in a graduate school program before applying for the grant.

 The student may use the grant as needed for their personal use while a student (examples could include books, rent, food costs, etc.).

-- The AMSCA member will initiate the application using the application form
+- The AMSCA member will initiate the application (download the Family Grant brochure for full details).

 - The AMSCA member will also provide a written recommendation for the proposed recipient of the AMSCA Family Grant.
 The recommendation will also include: